The need for protection in Myanmar

 The future of NP’s work in Myanmar

 As so many civilians in Myanmar are living in the midst of violence and insecurity, our first priority is to assist our partners and other unarmed civilians who reach out to us in keeping themselves and each other safe.
-We will work in particular to strengthen the resilience of women, youth and displaced people in conflict affected areas.
-Secondly, as Myanmar appears to be heading for economic collapse, we will work to support humanitarian actors in delivering assistance in ways that protect themselves and the people they serve.
-Thirdly, as Myanmar appears to be heading for protracted conflict, militarisation and proliferation of weapons, we will work to support local initiatives of unarmed civilian protection and nonviolence.
+We will work in particular to strengthen the resilience of women, youth and displaced people in conflict-affected areas.
+Secondly, as Myanmar plunges deeper into economic collapse, we will continue to support humanitarian actors in delivering assistance in ways that protect themselves and the people they serve.
+Thirdly, we will work to support local initiatives of unarmed civilian protection and nonviolence.